thegeofront/hedronic/README.md

   - [✔️] history & ctrl Z & Y support
   - [⏹️] cable history
   - [🚧] Cable Refactor
-    - [ ] We need a better definition and representation of variables.
+    - [✔️] We need a better definition and representation of variables.
+    - [✔️] Must be easier for state management and history
-    - [ ] Must be easier to manage
+    - [✔️] Must be easier to reason about
-    - [ ] Must be easier to map to
+    - [✔️] Must be easier to translate to js / json or whatever
+    - [ ] Deal

 # Post-Roadmap
 - [ ] refactor visuals to css